Kakinada Rural mandal: Villages

 Kakinada (rural) mandal consists of 10 villages.
-India, The following are the list of villages in the mandal:
+The following are the list of villages in the mandal:

 Government and politics

 Kakinada (rural) mandal is under Kakinada Rural (Assembly constituency) which in turn is a part of Kakinada (Lok Sabha constituency), one of the 25 Lok Sabha constituencies representing Andhra Pradesh.
 The present MLA is Kurasala Kanna Babu, who won the 2019 Andhra Pradesh Legislative Assembly election representing YSR Congress Party.